mishragourav0006-ops/anime_fabric_project/README.md

 │
 └── README.md

-**Conclusion**
+Conclusion

-This project demonstrates your ability to:
+This project helped me demonstrate my ability to:

-.
-Build a professional ETL pipeline
-.
-Work with APIs & PySpark
+Work with REST APIs and handle semi-structured JSON data

-.
-Use Microsoft Fabric Lakehouse + SQL
+Build ETL workflows using PySpark inside Microsoft Fabric

+Store and query data using Lakehouse architecture

+Apply SQL for analytical exploration

-.
-Build real-world dashboards in Power BI
+Develop a polished, interactive dashboard in Power BI

-.
-Structure a clean data engineering project for your portfolio
+Structure and present a professional data engineering mini-projectolio